 ENVIRONMENTAL MANAGEMENT SYSTEM

 One of the most significant areas of environmental impact within energy generation is air emissions.
 Aksa Energy regularly monitors and measures the effect of its operations on air quality and ensures that its emissions fall within the legally prescribed limits.
 The Company makes necessary technological and capital investments to eliminate any adverse impact of the air emissions on the environment and human health.
 With the continuous emission monitoring systems built in its plants, Aksa Energy instantly tracks emissions and makes sure air emissions from domestic plants are monitored online by the Turkish Republic Ministry of Environment and Urbanization.

-To this end, Aksa Energy established a fluidized bed combustion system and wet flue gas treatment system – the first of its kind in Turkey – at Bolu Göynük Thermal Power Plant.Thanks to this system, the power plant reached the legal emission target set by the EU for the year 2018 in 2015.
+To this end, Aksa Energy established a fluidized bed combustion system and wet flue gas treatment system in Bolu Göynük Thermal Power Plant.Thanks to this system, the power plant reached the legal emission target set by the EU for the year 2018 in 2015.
 In addition, Bolu Göynük Thermal Power Plant’s NOx emission volume has been reduced to a low level by using fluidized bed combustion technology with limestone injection.
 Similarly, the gas turbines with ultra-low NOx emission combustion systems at Ali Metin Kazancı Antalya Natural Gas Combined Cycle Power Plant and the flue gas treatment system to reduce SOx emissions at Northern Cyprus Kalecik Fuel Oil Power Plant are critical for reducing air emissions.

 Waste management is one of the most important components of Aksa Energy’s environmental sustainability approach.
 The Company conducts research studies to reduce the amount of waste and boost business process efficiency in order to achieve a higher performance level each year.
 Efforts are expended to improve business processes, reduce resource consumption, and decrease waste generation by using innovative technologies and resources effectively.

-WATER AND WASTE WATER EMISSIONS
+WATER AND WASTE WATER MANAGEMENT

 To promote the participation of stakeholders in environmental issues and to fulfill our commitment related to the environment, you are welcome to share your suggestions and views with us via firstname.lastname@example.org.